franciscoaguirre/cosmos-midterm/slides/presentation/markdown/governance.md

 ## Cosmos vs Polkadot
-- Drops to 10x lower than the highest stake for validator#42.
+- Coting power of cosmos validators drops to 10x lower than the highest stake for validator#42.
 - Lowest stake 277 times lower than the highest stake.
 Compared to 8% lower in case of Polkadot.
 - Top 7 validators have more than 34% of voting power.
 - Top 22 validators have more than 66% of [voting power](https://www.mintscan.io/cosmos/validators).